-I have joined the ranks of baby boomers dealing with aging parents.
-My son is off to college, I’ve started my own, growing consulting business and was looking forward to unbridled freedom.
-Instead, I am experiencing the unexpected demands that come with taking care of a parent.
+I have joined the ranks of caring for an aging parent ten years ago.
+My son was off to college, I had started my own, growing consulting business and was looking forward to unbridled freedom.
+Instead, I experienced the unexpected demands that come with taking care of a parent.

-I know that I am not alone, because my friends are all dealing with providing for their parents in some way.
+I know that I am not alone, because my friends were dealing with providing for their parents in some way.

 More than ever, stressful times call for leaning on God for peace and guidance, and what I call Divine time management.